 An iButton device uses its stainless steel 'can' as an electronic communications interface.
 Each can has a data contact, called the 'lid', and a ground contact, called the 'base'.
 Each of these contacts is connected to the silicon chip inside.
-The lid is the top of the can; the base forms the sides and the bottom of the can and includes a flange to simplify attaching the button to just about anything.
+The lid is the top of the can; the base forms the sides and the bottom of the can and includes a flange to simplify attaching the iButton device to just about anything.
 The two contacts are separated by a polypropylene grommet.

 By simply touching the iButton device to the two contacts described above, you can communicate with it through our 1-Wire protocol.
-The 1-Wire interface has two communication speeds: standard mode at 16kbps, and overdrive mode at 142kbps.
-For more information, please see our application note 3989, "Add Control, Memory, Security, and Mixed-Signal Functions with a Single Contact
+The 1-Wire interface has two communication speeds: standard mode and overdrive mode.
+For more information, see Maxim application note 3989, Add Control, Memory, Security, and Mixed-Signal Functions with a Single Contact.

 Each iButton device has a unique and unalterable address laser etched onto its chip inside the can.
-The address (e.g. 2700000095C33108) can be used as a key or identifier for each iButton device.
+The address (e.g., 2700000095C33108) can be used as a key or identifier for each iButton device.

 The iButton product line now comprises over 20 different products with different functionality added to the basic button. iButton devices come in the following varieties:

-See tutorial 1796, "Overview of 1-Wire Technology and Its Use for more details about the products.
+See Maxim tutorial 1796, Overview of 1-Wire Technology and Its Use for more details about the products.

 Another option is the Blue Dot™ receptor.
 You simply touch your iButton device to a Blue Dot receptor or other iButton probe, which is connected to a PC.
 The Blue Dot receptor is cabled to a 1-Wire adapter that is attached to a spare PC port.
 1-Wire adapters exist for USB, serial, and parallel ports.
 The Blue Dot receptor and 1-Wire adapter are inexpensive.
 Order directly from Maxim, or see our distributor websites for pricing and availability.

 There are four components fundamental to any iButton application: